diegomarin75/VoyagerMission/README.md

   - Spacecraft state information (orientation, velocity, accereration, torque, angular monentum and velocity
   - Power of of all the engines

+The screenshots below show the main menu of the application plus some scenes of the spacecraft orbiting Earth and Mars.

 ## Screenshots

 Main menu: